scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 The simulation framework provides a number of setter functions for the different layers of the retina.
-These allow for flexible specificaton of optional settings, while abstracting the underlying functionality.
+These allow for flexible specification of optional settings, while abstracting the underlying functionality.